 earth and environmental sciences

 Paleobotany, palynology, Precambrian paleobiology, and the origin of land plants.
-We are especially excited to be working on new discoveries of Cambrian cryptospores, evidence that land plants evolved much earlier than previously thought.
-For a more complete description of ongoing research, please see the Paleobotany Laboratory web site at Weston Observatory.
+I am interested in the fossil evidence of the algal-plant transition; the origin of basal eukaryotic supergroups, and the role of phytoplankton in the Devonian extinction.
+For a more complete description of ongoing research, please see the Paleobotany Laboratory website at Weston Observatory.

 M.S.
 Alumni and Projects

 Paleoecology of Some Glaucony Bearing Units of the Middle and Upper Cambrian of Laurentia.
 (2008)

 Effects of the Evolution and Expansion of the Grassland Biome on Miocene Climate: A Modeling/palynology Study.
 (1999)